 Eczema has a genetic predisposition and can run in families.
 These families may also have Hay fever and Bronchial asthma as associated illnesses.
+The human microbiome may also play a role in the onset of eczema.
 The main symptoms of Eczema are inflammation and itching.
 Therefore treatment should aim at reducing these symptoms.

 - Topical application of lotions, creams or ointments with active ingredients

 - Reduction of itching by using antihistamines like Cetrizine, fexofenadine, Loritidine or Chlorpheniramine.